 There are real distinctions between North and South Orange County.
 The north is more crowded, urban and developed.
 It bustles where the south seems to relax.
 It’s the area that I’m much more familiar with both because most of what brings me to Orange County (friends, food, entertainment, &c) is located in the north… and readers of this blog have consistently voted more heavily for North Orange County communities to be covered over those in South Orange County.

 Of all communities in the Southland, right now Anaheim in North OC and Irvine in South OC are tied for first place (leading all LA County communities).
-To vote vote for Orange County neighborhoods and communities, vote here.
-To vote for other Los Angeles County communities to be covered on the blog, vote here.
-To vote for Los Angeles neighborhoods, vote here.
+To vote vote for Orange County neighborhoods and communities, Los Angeles County communities to be covered on the blog, or Los Angeles neighborhoods, leave a comment!

 HISTORY OF NORTH ORANGE COUNTY